SeaIce-Math/SubZero/README.md

  8. In ```floe_interactions.m``` set mu = 0.25.

 ### 3. Winter ITD and FSD equilibration:
 Here we demonstrate an essential case of model equilibration in winter-like conditions, where all parameterizations are active.
 We subject sea ice to strong mechanical and thermodynamic forcing over a five week period to facilitate an accelerated model evolution away from the initialized floe shapes, sizes, and thicknesses towards typical winter-like distributions.
 Specifically, we prescribe idealized ice-ocean stresses in the form of four equal-strength counter-rotating gyres (arranged like mechanical gears) that create relative sea ice motion and facilitate floe fractures and ridging.
 Alternatively, one could prescribe atmosphere-ocean stresses to achieve the same goal, but in this run the winds are set to 0.
-To make this a winter-like simulation, we ensured continuous sea ice growth by specifying a fixed negative heat flux that increases the thickness of existing ice floes, the formation of new ice floes in open ocean regions, and welding between floes.
+To make this a winter-like simulation, we ensured continuous sea ice growth by specifying a fixed negative heat flux that increases the thickness of existing ice floes, the formation of new ice floes in open ocean regions, and welding between floes.To modify the base program to run the winter validation case on your own, the following changes must be made.

+ 1. In ```Subzero.m``` set
+      1a.
+RIDGING, FRACTURES, PERIODIC, PACKING, WELDING, CORNERS, COLLISION, RAFTING, and KEEP_MIN flags to true

+      1b.
+The variables ```height.mean``` is set to 0.25 and ```height.delta``` should be set to 0

+      1c. nDTpack = 5500

+      1d.
+Atospheric winds should be U0 = 0 and V0 = 0.

+      1e.
+Target_concentration = 1

+      1f.
+The number of initial floes to 100

+      1g. nSimp = 20

+ 2. In ```initialize_boundaries.m``` the box is set such that Lx=Ly=100 kilometers

+ 3. In ```fractures.m``` set Pstar = 2.25e5 and make sure all the Mohr's cone lines are commented out or deleted.

+ 4. In ```floe_interactions.m``` set mu = 0.3.

 ## Community Guidelines

 If you experience issues using Subzero, please open a GitHub issue.
 If you're interested in contributing, please reach out to the paper authors.